 You bought a bottle of booze because a cocktail recipe called for a very minute amount.
 Now you’re stuck with the remaining 9/10ths of the bottle and wondering what to do with it.
 No worries.
 Thrifty bartenders weigh in with tips and recipes for getting every last drop out of an underutilized ingredient so it doesn’t gather dust on your bar shelf.

-“Most people feel that Green Chartreuse is too harsh, too astringent, too medicinal,” says Jules Elkovich, a sommelier at Michael Jordan’s Steak House at Mohegan Sun Casino & Resort in Uncasville, Conn.
+“Most people feel that Green Chartreuse is too harsh, too astringent, too medicinal,” says Jules Elkovich, a sommelier at Michael Jordan’s Steak House at Mohegan Sun Casino & Resort in Uncasville, Connecticut.
 That’s usually because they were given a shot at room temperature, she adds, which can exacerbate its alcohol content and botanical punch.
 “Hiding behind that signature licorice bite is a backbone of green pepper, baking spices, rosemary and lavender,” she says.
-When it’s chilled down with ice and stirred or shaken with other ingredients, the liqueur’s sharp notes evolve into citrus and fresh garden herbs all while keeping that peppery structure.
-The combo of baking spices, grassiness and herby notes in reposado tequila play especially nicely with Green Chartreuse, she says.
+When it’s chilled with ice and stirred or shaken with other ingredients, the liqueur’s sharp notes evolve into citrus and fresh garden herbs all while keeping that peppery structure.
+The combination of baking spices, grassiness and herby notes in reposado tequila play especially nicely with Green Chartreuse, she says.

 Finally, keep in mind that how you mix your drink matters.
-Shaking a Chartreuse cocktail will exacerbate the sweeter elements, while stirring it lends a viscous palate-coating mouthfeel.
+Shaking a Chartreuse cocktail will magnify the sweeter elements, while stirring it lends a viscous palate-coating mouthfeel.
 Now that’s a secret even those monks may not know.

 This Sazerac variation from Elkovich is an homage to Aimé Bonpland, the French botanist who explored Mexico between 1799 and 1805 with Alexander von Humboldt and who created the country’s first maps.
-“Reposado tequila has the perfect marriage of spice, baking spice, green grass and fresh herbaceous notes that play so well with Green Chartreuse,” she says.
+“Reposado tequila has the perfect marriage of spice, baking spices, green grass and fresh herbaceous notes that play so well with Green Chartreuse,” she says.
 “And the name seemed an appropriate hat tip to the marriage of Mexican and French influences.”